 The fisher's range in the western states is now more fragmented and discontinuous than it was historically (Gibilisco 1994, Aubry and Lewis 2003, Proulx et al. 2004).
-Despite decades of protection from trapping and poisoning, fisher populations in Pacific states did not recover and their geographical distribution is limited to several relatively small, disjunct populations.
-These populations include a reintroduced population in the southern Cascade Range in Oregon, and indigenous populations in the Klamath-Siskiyou region of extreme southwestern Oregon and northwestern California and in the southern Sierra Nevada (Zielinski et al. 1995, Aubry and Lewis 2003, Aubry et al. 2004).
+Despite decades of protection from trapping and poisoning, fisher populations in the Pacific states did not recover and their geographical distribution is limited to several relatively small, disjunct populations.
+These populations include a reintroduced population in the southern Cascade Range in Oregon, an indigenous population in the Klamath-Siskiyou region of southwestern Oregon and northwestern California, and an indigenous population in the southern Sierra Nevada (Zielinski et al. 1995, Aubry and Lewis 2003, Aubry et al. 2004).
 The small fisher population in the southern Oregon Cascade Range is separated from the nearest extant population in southern British Columbia by a distance of over 650 km (M. Badry, pers. comm. in Aubry and Lewis 2003).
 The fisher's range in British Columbia has also contracted to the north.
-Most of the apparent range contraction is attributed to a better understanding of fisher habitat needs since the work of Banci (1989), but also to local extirpation.
-In southern British Columbia, fisher populations appear to have disappeared from the lower Mainland, parts of the Okanogan and Cascade Mountain ranges of the southern interior, and the southeastern portion of the province.
+In southern British Columbia, fisher populations appear to have disappeared from the lower mainland, parts of the Okanogan and Cascade Mountain ranges of the southern interior, and the southeastern portion of the province.
 These areas have been identified as having low habitat suitability and support low fisher harvests (Weir 2003, Proulx et al. 2004).
-Reintroductions have reestablished fishers in central Idaho and northwestern Montana, although fishers remain uncommon in this region (Gibilisco 1994, Proulx et al. 2004).
-Fisher populations in central Idaho are probably not large enough to provide dispersers to recolonize eastern Washington.
+Translocations have re-established fishers in central Idaho and northwestern Montana, although fishers remain uncommon in this region (Proulx et al. 2004, Vinkey et al. 2006).
+Fisher populations in central Idaho are probably not large enough or close enough to provide dispersers to recolonize eastern Washington.
+A small number of fishers have been detected in the northern part of the Idaho panhandle and may represent a small, isolated population (S. Cushman, pers. comm.).